decentralized-software/chicago/ipfs.md

 ### Default policy

-The default policy (according to the whitepaper) is to maintain a share ratio for each peer and to serve a peer's requests with probability given by a function of this share ratio.
+The default policy (according to the ipfs whitepaper) is to maintain a share ratio for each peer and to serve a peer's requests with probability given by a function of this share ratio.
 In this regime a node can try to balance its share ratio against other peers by the following heuristic.
 If peer A requests a blob which the node operator doesn't have, the node operator can request the same blob from one or more peers for whom the share ratio is _higher_ than the share ration against peer A.  If the request succeeds, the node operator serves peer A's request.
-Optimizing share ratios seems

-### Filecoin

-How does Filecoin seek to shape or streamline the resource allocation decisions of node operators?

 Use cases
 --

 ### Content distribution

-What are the likely properties of IPFS as a method for distributing content for which there is high demand?
-Does IPFS simplify the content distribution puzzle for small organizations with limited resources?
+IPFS should help lower the cost of content distribution, especially when users who wish to get content are also willing to serve the same content to new generations of users.
+If a set of blobs is distributed across a large network with high total bandwidth, it is harder to exhaust the bandwidth to DoS this set of blobs.
+However, the nodes presently don't have a way to detect a DoS attack, and coordinate around ignoring requests from the attack network.

 ### Censorship resistance

-How robust is IPFS to interference by organized adversaries seeking to make some blobs unavailable?
+IPFS should make it more costly to censor content.
+Some relevant threat vectors:

+1. Identify and filter all IPFS traffic.
+This is even more difficult when IPFS is paired with network obfuscation tools like VPNs or Tor.
+Connections in IPFS are encrypted, so packet inspection is not available to a passive adversary.
+2. Poison the network with nodes who connect and allow requests for content to time out.